gluethegiant/gtg-rack/README.md

 This latency compensation of one sample is hardly noticeable, but some effects, including external plugins, can require latency compensation to prevent unwanted phase or other issues.
 When latency is not documented by a plugin, a scope can be used to detect and correct for latency.

-The integrated sample delays can also be used to create phase effects, millisecond delays, or subtle time shifts on a bus or a mix group.
+The integrated sample delays can also be used to create effects based on millisecond delays, or subtle time shifts on a bus or a mix group.
 These delays are limited to 999 samples so they can be light on resources and set easily (use CTRL to improve the accuracy of a VCV Rack knob).

 * Three stereo sends for use with modular bus mixers